-In 2019, we have over 80 students studying at Secondary Schools and Universities around Kenya under an Oasis Africa Secondary School Scholarship.
-We believe that this higher level of education provides opportunities for employment and ultimately the ability to break the poverty cycle.
+Presently, over 80 students are studying at Secondary Schools and Universities around Kenya under an Oasis Africa Secondary School Scholarship.
+Your involvement opens the door to Freedom from Poverty through Education that provides opportunities for employment and to live a better life.

 A Secondary School Scholarship is available to all P8 students who live in Kibera slum and successfully complete their final Kenyan Curriculum Primary School based exams having met the required eligibility criteria.
 The Oasis Africa Australia scholarship provides the funds for each student to pay for full tuition and administration fees, board/accommodation, class materials and school uniforms.

-To assist each student under an Oasis Africa Scholarship, we provide a Mentor to ensure that each student is kept motivated as well as accountable to their attendance, grades and behaviour.
+To assist each student under an Oasis Africa Scholarship, donor support ensures that each student has access to a Mentor providing motivation and accountability to their attendance, grades and behaviour.

 During each term break, each student will attend a workshop facilitated by the Mentor to: